The best places to live in Santiago

 Located in the east of Santiago, this district is divided into three main areas: El Arrayán, Los Trapenses and La Dehesa.
-Characterised by luxury houses and mansions, beautiful green areas, and private security, this residential space is considered to be the most exclusive in the city.
+Characterised by luxury houses and mansions, beautiful green areas and private security, this residential space is considered the most exclusive in the city.

 Las Condes District

-Vitacura is a family-oriented district reputed for offering its residents an excellent quality of life in Chile.
-It is divided into residential areas such as Santa María de Manquehue, Lo Curro and Jardín del Este.
+Vitacura, a family-oriented district with international schools close by, is reputed for offering its residents an exceptional quality of life in Chile.
+It's divided into residential areas such as Santa María de Manquehue, Lo Curro and Jardín del Este.

-This is an area favoured by local Chilean families.
-Expats will find brand new apartments, but houses are old, usually built across only one floor.
-The area has great boutique stores and amazing restaurants.
-Public transportation is accessible and it is easy to get around with buses and taxis.
+Jardín del Este is an area favoured by local Chilean families, with both old and new houses and apartments.
+The area has choice boutique stores, fabulous restaurants and the popular Club de Polo y Equitación San Cristóbal.
+Public transport is accessible, and it is easy to get around by buses and taxis.

-In this neighbourhood that is full of life, expats will find lots of cosy coffee shops, restaurants and bars and many local designer boutiques and handicraft stores.
-Expats choosing accommodation in Santiago should note that this is a cosmopolitan area with great architecture, but it is very noisy during weekdays because of the surrounding offices and street traffic.
+Being in Santiago’s city centre, Bellas Artes is full of life, with the National Museum of Fine Arts within walking distance.
+Expats will find cosy coffee shops, restaurants, bars and many local designer boutiques and handicraft stores.
+Expats choosing accommodation in Santiago should note that this is a cosmopolitan area with great architecture, but it's noisy during weekdays because of the surrounding offices and street traffic.

-An artistic district at heart, Lastarria and is home to many theatres, art galleries and restaurants.
-It is characterised by French Neo-Classical architecture.
-Nearby is Cerro Santa Lucia hill, an elegant park prime for exercise or just a simple escape from daily stress.
-Like Bellas Artes, this area is very noisy during the daytime.
+An artistic district at heart, Lastarria is home to many theatres, art galleries and restaurants and is characterised by French Neo-Classical architecture.
+Nearby is Cerro Santa Lucía, a leafy park and hill perfect for exercise or just a simple escape from daily stress.
+Like Bellas Artes, this area is noisy during the daytime.

-The bohemian neighbourhood of Bellavista is packed with restaurants, bars, dance clubs, theatres and art galleries.
+The bohemian neighbourhood of Bellavista in Recoleta is packed with restaurants, bars, dance clubs, theatres and art galleries.
 It is a lively area in which to live, ideal for the young and adventurous expat.
-At the end of Bellavista street is the city zoo and the entrance to Cerro San Cristobal, a hill that offers magnificent views of the city.
-Cerro San Cristobal also boasts cable car rides and is a great spot for running, biking, picnicking and more.
+Its bohemian vibe flows through Pío Nono, where the local market sells lapis lazuli craftwork.
+At the end of Bellavista Street are the city zoo and the entrance to Cerro San Cristóbal, a hill that offers magnificent views of the city.
+Cerro San Cristóbal also boasts cable-car rides and is an ideal spot for running, biking, picnicking and more.

 La Reina and Peñalolen

-These areas are famous for their image as low-population-density residential areas with plenty of parks and green spaces.
-Both have a combination of economic classes, and expats can find a number of ecological communities, mainly in Peñalolen.
-For those who want calm in their life and can't afford to live in Lo Barnechea, this could be a suitable option.
+These areas are well-known for their image as low-population-density residential areas with plenty of parks and green spaces, and expats can find several ecological communities, mainly in Peñalolén.
+Both areas have middle-income inhabitants, and for those who want calm in their lives and can't afford to live in Lo Barnechea, this could be a suitable option.